ahellqui/crisp8/README.md

 Q: Why do you mix crisp8 and chip8 in the source code?

 A: All references to the program are written as crisp8 (such as function name prefixes).
 References to the chip-8 machine are written as chip8 (such as the chip8 type).
 Yes this was a bad idea, and yes I have probably mixed them up in the code causing lots of confusion.
 You live and you learn.

+Q: Why does this section exist?

+A: I've always wanted to write an faq, but no one ever asks anything.

 ## License
 GPL3